-Peter Alexander has had 46 years' experience in the Australian and offshore mining and exploration industry.
+Peter Alexander has had 49 years' experience in the Australian and offshore mining and exploration industry.
 He was Managing Director of Dominion Mining Limited for 10 years prior to his retirement in January 2008.
 Mr Alexander was appointed a Non-Executive Director of Dominion Mining Limited in February 2008 and resigned on 21 February 2011.
-Mr Alexander was a Non-Executive Director of ASX listed Doray Minerals Ltd prior to the merger with Silver Lake Resources and is now a non-executive director of Silver Lake Resources.
-He has previously been non-executive Chairman of Doray Minerals limited and ASX listed Caravel Minerals.
+Mr Alexander was a Non-Executive Director of ASX listed Doray Minerals Limited prior to the merger with Silver Lake Resources where he served as a Non-Executive Director until mid-August 2021.
+He has previously been Non-Executive Chairman of Doray Minerals Limited and ASX listed Caravel Minerals.